entrecode/ec.admin/README.md

 ### Custom Views

-If you want to use a custom for any view, you can just override its prop on the desired [Resource](https://marmelab.com/react-admin/Resource.html):
+If you want to use a custom component for any view, you can replace the generic crud component by override its prop on the desired [Resource](https://marmelab.com/react-admin/Resource.html):

 ```jsx
 <Resource name={'muffin'} {...entryCrud} list={MuffinList} />
 ```

 This will render `MuffinList` as custom list view.
-Of course, this is possible with crud prop.
+Of course, this is possible with any crud prop.

 The easiest way to implement a custom view is to copy the generic component and adjust the parts that should be custom.
 To understand how the different views work, read on.